PassFort/integration-docs/source/includes/_03-demo-checks.html.md

 #### `ONE_NAME_ADDRESS_MATCH` <span style="float:right">Required</span>

-Your integration must return a result where the data provider could find a match on the full name and date of birth for the submitted profile in a single database.
+Your integration must return a result where the data provider could find a match on the full name and address for the submitted profile in a single database.

 #### `ONE_NAME_DOB_MATCH` <span style="float:right">Optional</span>